adikele/population-visualization/README.md

 accompanying dependencies.
 The dependencies are: (i) json (ii) requests (iii) bokeh.

-To run the file one_country_plot_v2.py and one_country_plot.py Run the file one_country_plot.py from an IDE.
+-- To run the file one_country_plot_v2.py and one_country_plot.py
+Run the files from an IDE.
 Program asks the user to input name of a country.
 When program runs successfully, it displays the plot in a broswer.
 Screenshot of a sample output is in the project folder.

-To run the file population_plot_2countries.ipynb
+-- To run the file population_plot_2countries.ipynb
 Run the file  population_plot_2countries.ipynb from Jupyter notebook IDE.
 Program asks user to input names of two countries.
 If user entered country is not valid, that is, if country name is